microsoft/teams-ai/js/samples/03.ai-concepts/e.customModel-LLAMA/README.md

 ## Setting up the sample

 1. Clone the repository

     ```bash
     git clone https://github.com/Microsoft/teams-ai.git
     ```

-2. In the root JavaScript folder, install and build all dependencies
+    > [!IMPORTANT]

+    > To prevent issues when installing dependencies after cloning the repo, copy or move the sample directory to it's own location first.
+    > If you opened this sample from the Sample Gallery in Teams Toolkit, you can skip to step 3.

+1. If you do not have `yarn` installed, and want to run local bits, install it globally

     ```bash
+    npm install -g yarn@1.21.1
+    ```

+1. In the root JavaScript folder, install and build all dependencies

+    ```bash
     cd teams-ai/js
-    yarn install
+    # This will use the latest changes from teams-ai in the sample.
+    yarn install #only needs to be run once, after clone or remote pull
     yarn build
+    # To run using latest published version of teams-ai, do the following instead:
+    cd teams-ai/js/samples/<this-sample-folder>
+    npm install --workspaces=false
+    npm run build
     ```

-3. In a terminal, navigate to the sample root.
+1. In a terminal, navigate to the sample root.

     ```bash
-    cd teams-ai/js/samples/00.s.ample-name/
+    cd samples/<this-sample-folder>/
+    yarn start
+    # If running the sample on published version of teams-ai
+    npm start
     ```

-4. Duplicate the `sample.env` in the sample's folder.
+1. Duplicate the `sample.env` in the sample's folder.
 Rename the file to `.env`.

-5. Update the `.env` file with your bot's `MICROSOFT_APP_ID` and `MICROSOFT_APP_PASSWORD`.
+1. Update the `.env` file with your bot's `BOT_ID` and `BOT_PASSWORD`.
 Under `LLAMA_API_KEY`, add the API key for the model you want to use.
+Finally, add the `LLAMA_ENDPOINT` value.

-6. Update `config.json` and `index.ts` with your model deployment name.
+1. Update `config.json` and `index.ts` with your model deployment name.

 ## Testing the sample

 The easiest and fastest way to get up and running is with Teams Toolkit as your development guide.
-To use Teams Toolkit to automate setup and debugging, please [continue below](#using-teams-toolkit-for-visual-studio-code).

-Otherwise, if you only want to run the bot locally and build manually, please jump to the [BotFramework Emulator](../README.md#testing-in-botframework-emulator) section.
+Otherwise, if want to learn about the other ways to test a sample, use Teams Toolkit or Teams Toolkit CLI, and more, please see our documentation on [different ways to run samples](https://github.com/microsoft/teams-ai/tree/main/getting-started/OTHER#different-ways-to-run-the-samples).

-For different ways to test a sample see: [Multiple ways to test](../README.md#multiple-ways-to-test)
+To use Teams Toolkit, continue following the directions below.

 ### Using Teams Toolkit for Visual Studio Code

+1. Add your Llama key and endpoint to the `SECRET_LLAMA_API_KEY` and `SECRET_LLAMA_ENDPOINT` variables in the `./env/.env.local.user` file.

-The simplest way to run this sample in Teams is to use Teams Toolkit for Visual Studio Code.
+### Using Teams Toolkit for Visual Studio Code

 1. Ensure you have downloaded and installed [Visual Studio Code](https://code.visualstudio.com/docs/setup/setup-overview)
 1. Install the [Teams Toolkit extension](https://marketplace.visualstudio.com/items?itemName=TeamsDevApp.ms-teams-vscode-extension)
+1. Copy this sample into a new folder outside of teams-ai
-1. Select **File > Open Folder** in VS Code and choose this sample's directory from the repo
+1. Select File > Open Folder in VS Code and choose this sample's directory
 1. Using the extension, sign in with your Microsoft 365 account where you have permissions to upload custom apps
 1. Ensure that you have set up the sample from the previous step.
 1. Select **Debug > Start Debugging** or **F5** to run the app in a Teams web client.